 Chiang Mai

-wellness capital.
-The largest city in Northern Thailand, it’s the place to go to for wellbeing and spirituality.
-The city is overflowing with over 300 Buddhist temples or ‘wats.’
-With so many temples scattered across the city, you can’t leave without seeing at least one.
+Chiang Mai is known as Thailand's wellness capital and one of the best places to visit in Thailand for first timers.
+The largest city in Northern Thailand, it's the place to go to for wellbeing and spirituality.
+The city is overflowing with over 300 Buddhist temples or ‘wats.'
+With so many temples scattered across the city, you can't leave without seeing at least one.

-By far the most famous and most sacred of these temples is Doi Suthep.
-Sitting on a mountain top overlooking the city, this is one spiritual experience you don’t want to miss out on.
+By far the most famous and most sacred of these Chiang Mai temples is Doi Suthep.
+Sitting on a mountain top overlooking the city, this is one spiritual experience you don't want to miss out on.

-After healing your mind and spirit at one of the temples, heal your body with a Thai massage and spend some time at one of the city’s high-end day spas.
-We recommend “Let’s Relax”, one of the city's oldest and best day spas, offering a range of treatments such as body scrubs, massages, reflexology and a hot stone massage.
+After healing your mind and spirit at one of the temples, heal your body with a Thai massage and spend some time at one of the city's high-end day spas.
+We recommend “Let's Relax”, one of the city's oldest and best day spas, offering a range of treatments such as body scrubs, massages, reflexology and a hot stone massage.
+Don't forget to also enjoy some authentic Thai food with a healthy twist while you're there.

 Koh Phi Phi